Raykosan/ComfyUI_RaykoStudio/README.md

 ---
 ---

-# 🦊 RS Crop Image node and 🦊 RS Insert Crop node
+# 🦊 RS Crop Image and 🦊 RS Insert Crop
 **An interactive node for selecting and cropping images in ComfyUI with a pause in the process.
 With further insertion of the cut fragment after its modification back into the original image.**

 ![Screenshot_1](https://github.com/user-attachments/assets/bc0bc4ee-9721-4d03-ab82-48a79935536b)